MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ![Orchestration journey with a policy-based fulfillment assignment](media/SampleOrch.png)

-The following example image highlights key updates that happen to a sales order lines when the order lines are backordered.
+The following example image highlights key updates that happen to a sales order line when the order lines are backordered.

 ![Backorder.](media/BackorderHold.png)

 Once this happens, based on the initial **pre-requisite settings**, a background job will run automatically that will trigger inventory check everyday once to check if inventory is found and the order lines can be moved to subsequent fulfillment.
-It will be intelligent enough to determine from the orchestation if inventory check would be triggered independently or triggered through **Fulfillment and Returns optimization**.
+It will be intelligent enough to determine from the orchestration if inventory check would be triggered independently or triggered through **Fulfillment and Returns optimization**.

 A job log will be now available to show the list of job runs and their statuses.
 This can be located on the **Home Page** left menu under **Monitoring** as **Background Jobs**.
 It will show you the list of job runs, their statuses and the number of records it has successfully processed and moved to fulfillment.

 ![Job.](media/Job.png)

-If a background job fails, you will also be able to manually run it using the **Run** option in the upper menu bar.
+If a background job fails, you'll also be able to manually run it using the **Run** option in the upper menu bar.
 Select the **Back-Order Job** and this will start a new instance of the background job.

-On clicking the Job line, you will be able to see the details of the background job run.
+On clicking the Job line, you'll be able to see the details of the background job run.

 ![Jobdetails.](media/Jobdetails.png)